Striptease.

 Many E46 M3 owners are now reaching the point of no-return: the cars are valued, but they are old.

 They aren't what we tout them as, neither what the journalists claimed in the 2000s.
+These cars have history: it's not always pretty, neither it is known.

 Most M owners experiences with paint & bodies are either insurance claims, front end refreshes and aftermarket body panel paint matching.
+None of these are intensive from a paint & body perspective.
+Some sanding and we're off to the spray booth.

 My original Stripper got its entire front end refreshed, along with the side skirts.
 It's a 2012 and had seen a single winter.
 I wanted its paint perfect, and protected with PPF.

-We kept a key part of the answer to this journal entry.
+In the entry covering the initial game plan, we asked the key question.
+We kept a fundamental part of the answer to this journal entry.

 The stripping process is to be taken literally: a true restoration requires stripping the car down to its bare metal.
 It's the closest thing to a factory effort starting from its original metal shell.